Social media and online behaviour

 - your patients, colleagues and other professional contacts may be able to access your personal information

-- information about your location may be embedded within photographs and other content, available for others to see, and
+- information about your location may be embedded within photographs and other content, available for others to see

-- once information is published online it can be difficult to remove as other users can distribute it more widely or comment on it.
+- once information is published online it cannot be removed completely, as other users can distribute it more widely or comment on it.

 - If you contribute optometric advice or comments to a publicly accessible social media site and identify yourself as an optometrist you should also identify yourself by name.
 Any material written by an author representing themselves as an optometrist is likely to be taken on trust.